by Maurie Alioff

 Also see: David Cronenberg.

 This article was originally published in Issue No. 40 of Take One magazine.
 At that time, Maurie Alioff made the following acknowledgement: “For their insights, I would like to thank artist/filmmaker Viviane Elnécavé and Jack Klein, Montreal doctor and onetime Samuel Beckett scholar at Yale University.”
-Northernstars.ca acquired the archives of Take One in 2007.
+Northernstars.ca acquired the digital archives of Take One in 2007.